George Sydney Aldridge: History

 He next went into partnership with his old school friend Theodore Bruce, as auctioneers.
 Next he, Bruce and W. T. Perrers (1849–1897) founded a brewery in Port Augusta.
-In 1888 Aldridge became a member of the Stock Exchange, and succeeded founding president Henry Bellingham (1807–1889), a position he held with distinction for 14 years, encompassing both the Broken Hill and Kalgoorlie booms.
+In 1888 Aldridge became a member of the Stock Exchange, and succeeded founding president Henry Bellingham (1807–1889), a position he held with distinction for a little over 13 years, encompassing both the Broken Hill and Kalgoorlie booms.

+Aldridge died on 21 August 1911.
 The Stock exchange was closed as a mark of respect as soon as his death was announced, and again on the day of his funeral.